maxfortoday/attack-game/README.md

 ## note:
 * if the app is rendered and there is no steps for the team the team will not be rendered
 * if the app is rendered a team that have all 3 circles colored the this team will not be rendered
+* if the app is rendered and some team have 3 steps already completed the app will render it as a finished status